jeswin/scuttlekit-sqlite/README.md

 ### Triggers

 ScuttleKit lets you set triggers that will be called when data is modified.
 Triggers are similar to those one would find in typical databases, but with restrictions.
 If the record is modified in a transaction, the trigger fires only when the transaction completes.

+An app does not see trigger events if it is not active at the time of the event.
+So these are meant to use used for live updates on the screen.

 ```js
 async function alertOnNewSong() {